Firok/frontend-app/README.md

 ### before running the app (if system is not window)
-The development is done on window and in a case your system is not window, change the last two lines in the package.json to "scripts": {
+The development is done on window and in a case your system is not window, change the last two lines in the package.json at "scripts" to

     "build": "webpack -d && copy src/index.html public/index.html && webpack-dev-server --content-base public/ --inline --hot --port 8000",
     "build:prod": "webpack -p && copy src/index.html public/index.html"
-  },

 ## Run App